mirham/MenuBarIP/README.md

 ## Troubleshooting
 ### Where I can find public IP API?
 You can find free IP APIs that return plain text and require no API key by searching online for "Free IP API plain text no API key."
 While many are available, not all may work in your country.
-Alternatively, you can create and deploy your own public IP API; it's not very complicated.
+Alternatively, you can create and deploy your own public IP API, it's not very complicated.
 The main condition is that it must return only the IP address as plain text, without any additional data.
 ### Where I can find public IP info API?
 This is more complex, but you can also search online for "Free IP geolocation API no API key."
 While many free services exist, most require registration and an API key in the request.
 However, you are welcome to use them if you wish.